 Personal care attendant work typically pays $11–$15/hour in 2026, set by the member within an authorized budget per the current CDTN CHOICES Service Agreement Wage Memo.
 Some specialized services may pay slightly higher.
 Verify current rates with CDTN before starting work.

 EVV is a federal requirement under the 21st Century Cures Act for all Medicaid personal care services.
-Workers must clock in at the start of a shift and clock out at the end via mobile app or IVR call-in.
-The system captures the start time, end time, location, services delivered, and member identity.
-Without EVV, CDTN cannot process the time entry, meaning no pay.
+Workers clock in and out via mobile app or IVR each shift; the system captures the time, location, services delivered, and member identity.
+Without EVV, CDTN cannot process the time entry, so there is no pay.
 EVV is non-negotiable.

 For Katie Beckett Part A, CD workers are explicitly capped at 40 hours/week without overtime approval.
 For CHOICES and ECF, schedules are governed by the authorized service plan and the CDTN wage memo; overtime generally requires advance approval from the MCO or DDA Care Coordinator.

 W-2 employees of the member, not of CDTN.
-CDTN is the Fiscal Employer Agent, they handle the payroll mechanics on behalf of the member.
-The member is the employer of record, which means they have employer-side responsibilities (managing the worker, addressing performance issues, scheduling).
+CDTN handles the payroll mechanics on the member's behalf, but the member is the employer of record (managing the worker, performance, and scheduling).

-Generally no. CDTN does not provide benefits, and most CHOICES/ECF/KB members cannot afford to provide them either.
-If health coverage matters, look at TennCare (if income-eligible), CoverTN small-employer coverage, or Marketplace plans.
+Generally no. CDTN does not provide benefits, and most members cannot afford to either.
+If health coverage matters, look at TennCare (if income-eligible) or Marketplace plans.

-Group 2 (HCBS) and Group 3 (At Risk) operate under enrollment caps.
-When the program is at cap, applicants are added to a waitlist and prioritized by acuity.
-While you wait: explore the VA paid caregiver pathways (PCAFC, Veteran-Directed Care, Aid & Attendance) if the member is a veteran; explore agency Home Health under Medicare if the member is homebound and needs intermittent skilled care; consider the private caregiver agreement route while waiting.
+Group 2 (HCBS) and Group 3 (At Risk) operate under enrollment caps; at cap, applicants are added to a waitlist and prioritized by acuity.
+While you wait, the how-to-get-paid guide covers fallbacks: the VA paid-caregiver pathways if the member is a veteran, Medicare Home Health if the member is homebound, and private caregiver agreements.

 Bottom Line

 If you're a Tennessee family weighing CD against other options, the right starting point is usually a conversation with your MCO Care Coordinator (CHOICES) or DDA Care Coordinator (ECF/KB).
-They can run the numbers for your authorized budget, explain the trade-offs vs agency-delivered services, and walk you through CDTN enrollment.
-From there, the heavy lifting is logistical: background checks, training, EVV setup, and the Service Agreement.
+They can run the numbers for your authorized budget and walk you through CDTN enrollment; from there, the heavy lifting is logistical: background checks, training, EVV setup, and the Service Agreement.

 Find personalized help applying for TennCare Consumer Direction at brevy.com.